gctools-outilsgc/aurora-website/src/docs/en/component/system-messaging.md

 </Alert>
 '></codeblock>

-Information notifications are used to provide additional information and notes to the user which they may find helpful in context.

-Information example: “You can change your password in settings.”

 ## Success

+Success notifications are used to confirm that a task was completed successfully.

+Success example: “Your password was updated successfully.”

 <Alert color="success">
     This is a success alert with <a href="#" class="alert-link">an example link</a>.